AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 </div>

 ### Searching persons by person's information feature

-This feature allows users to find for a specific `Person` field based on the user-supplied string, all `Person` that contains the specified search string in the specified field will be displayed to the user.
-The find mechanism is facilitated by `FindCommand` and `FindCommandParser` that extends `Command` and `Parser` respectively.
+This feature allows users to find a specific `Person` field based on the user-supplied string, all `Person` that contains the specified search string in the specified field will be displayed to the user.
+The find mechanism is facilitated by `FindCommand` and `FindCommandParser` which extends `Command` and `Parser` respectively.
 Note that `FindCommandParser` implements `FindCommand#parse(String)` which checks if there is only one parameter supplied by the user which corresponds to the `Person` field to be searched.

-The current supported `Person` fields that can be searched are:
+The currently supported `Person` fields that can be searched are:
 - Name
 - Email
 - Phone Number